Permits are issued by our Records Department, 248-433-7776

 An Application and License to Purchase a Firearm (RI-10A) is a license required prior to acquisition of a firearm by purchase or gift for those who do not have a Concealed Pistol License.
 An individual may apply for a License to Purchase a Firearm at any agency in the state that issues License to Purchase forms.
 Applicants should allow a minimum of 30 minutes for the application process.

-An Application and License to Purchase a Firearm (RI-010A) is NOT required for individuals who are purchasing from a Federal Firearm Licensed dealer, private seller, or possess a valid Michigan Concealed Pistol License.
+An Application and License to Purchase a Firearm (RI-010A) is NOT required for individuals who are purchasing from a Federal Firearm Licensed dealer or private seller, who possess a valid Michigan Concealed Pistol License.
 If you have a MCPL you must turn in a Michigan State Police Firearm Sales Record (RI-60) for each weapon purchased to your local police department within 10 days of the date of purchase.
 If purchasing from a Federal Firearm Licensed dealer or private seller without the use of a Concealed Pistol License, you must obtain a License to Purchase (RI-010A) from a police department or sheriff's office.

 The Application and License to Purchase a Firearm is a 3-part form.
 Each part must be completed and returned to the issuing agency within 10 days of the date of purchase.
 All forms must be legibly printed in ink.
 The License must be used within 30 days.
 Since all Permits are strictly accounted for and issued to you, all permit forms must be returned to the issuing agency whether used or not.
 It is permissible to mail them back.